Child-Centred Play Therapy

 The most natural way for children to show us what’s on their minds, is through play

-Kinds offers child-centred play therapy (CCPT).
-Child Centred Play Therapy is a form of child counselling and a non- directive and child- led form of therapy, which means that Manon follows your child’s pace and play.
+Child Centred Play Therapy is a form of child counselling and a non- directive and child- led form of therapy.

 The most natural way for children to show us what’s on their minds, is through play.
 Play helps children to express and process what they are thinking and feeling and toys are like children’s words.
 Play helps children process their feelings when words are not readily available.
 It supports children with making sense of the world around them and learn skills through play in a developmentally appropriate way.
 Play therapy is suitable form of therapy for children of all kinds.

-Child Centred Play Therapy is a form of child counselling and a non- directive and child- led form of therapy, which means that Manon follows your child’s pace and play.
-During this gentle process, children develop a positive relationship of trust and acceptance with Manon which allows them to express and process their emotions and experiences.
+Child Centred Play Therapy is a form of child counselling and a non- directive and child- led form of therapy, which means that children choose and lead their play.
+During this gentle process, children develop a positive relationship of trust and acceptance with their play therapist which allows them to express and process their emotions and experiences.

 -